Piano- Will any instrument do?

 - Parents need to drop off and pick up their student on time.
 Parents should not plan to stay for the lesson.
 However, you may occasionally ask permission of the teacher to observe a lesson.

 - Parents should read the practice assignments for the week and encourage them to practice.
-If there are questions about practice assignments, please contact me by e-mail or phone.
+If there are questions about practice assignments, please contact me by e-mail, phone, or through Tonara.

 - Parents should not hesitate to talk to me about the progress of their student.
 There will also be times when I will inform you of my feelings about the student’s progress.